violethaze74/eclipse/README.md

   1. Select `Existing Maven Projects` from the list.

-  1. Click `Browse...` to select the root directory and select the directory that contains the project.
+  1. Click `Browse...` and select the directory that contains the project.

-  1. Under `Projects:` the `pom.xml` files representing modules should be displayed, make sure that all of them are selected, and click `Finish`.
+  1. Under `Projects:` the `pom.xml` files representing modules should be displayed.
+Make sure that all of them are selected, and click `Finish`.

-  1. Maven will prompt you to install several additional plugin connector plugins from [Tycho](https://eclipse.org/tycho/) if they are not already installed.
+  1. Maven may prompt you to install several additional plugin connector plugins from [Tycho](https://eclipse.org/tycho/) if they are not already installed.
 Click `Finish` to install them.
-If Eclipse prompts you to install additional plugins, do so.
+If Eclipse prompts you to install any other plugins, do so.

   1. Restart Eclipse when prompted.